Jacktwist/roguelikedev-does-the-complete-roguelike-tutorial/README.md

 Rather than use Python and Libtcod, I've decided to use [Go](https://golang.org/) and [BearLibTerminal](http://foo.wyrd.name/en:bearlibterminal).
 I will also be updating a series of blog posts on my website [jeremyceri.se](http://jeremyceri.se) as each week progresses.
 I am using this project as an excuse to learn Go, and Bearlibterminal.

+## Build Instructions

+To build this project, first make sure you have Go installed and configured.
+The BearLibTerminal Go package needs to be present on your GOPATH.

+From the command line, navigate to the root of this project, and excecute `go build bearrogue.go`

 ## If you would like to participate on GitHub

 * [Sign up for a free personal account](https://github.com/signup/free) if you don't already have one.